-- O1.
-Requirements of the Owner or Operator; Request for Approval.
+- Requirements of the Owner or Operator; Request for Approval.
 A multiple zone completion may be approved by the Department upon application by the owner or operator and payment of an application fee, as herein provided.
-The application shall be accompanied by an exhibit showing the location of wells on applicant's lease and all offset wells on leases, and shall set forth all material facts involved and the manner and method of completion proposed, including a diagrammatic sketch of the mechanical installation of the proposed well.
+The application shall be accompanied by must include an exhibit showing the location of wells on applicant's lease and all offset wells on leases, and shall set forth all material facts involved, and the manner and method of completion proposed, including a diagrammatic sketch of the mechanical installation of the proposed well.
 The application fee may not exceed that required by Subsection 200.02 of these rules.
-Notice of the filing of such application shall be given by the applicant by mailing to each offset operator a notice containing a full description of the proposed completion for which approval is requested, and proof of mailing such notice shall be made by affidavit, which shall be attached to the application showing names and addresses of those to whom notice was mailed.
+N The applicant must mail notice of the filing of such application shall be given by the applicant by mailing to each offset operator, a The notice must containing a full description of the proposed completion for which approval is requested, and p Proof of mailing such notice-shall must be made by an affidavit, which shall be attached to the application showing names and addresses of those to whom notice was mailed.

-(4-11-15) - O2.
+(3-18-22)() - O2.
 Conditions for Approval; Cause for Hearing.
-In the event the Department is in agreement with the application and that no offset operator files a written objection to the application with the Department within fifteen (15) days of the date of the offset operator's receipt of application, the application shall be approved as an amendment to the drilling permit.
-If any offset operator shall file in writing with the Department an objection to such multiple completion, or if the Department is not in agreement with the application, the matter shall be immediately set for hearing and Notice of Hearing duly given by the Department.
-(3-29-12) - O3.
-Zone Effectiveness; Requirement for Production Testing.
+In the event of the Department is in agreement agrees with the application and that no offset operator files a written objection to the application with the Department within fifteen ten (4510) days of the date of the offset operator's receipt of application, the application shall be approved as an amendment to the drilling permit.
+If any offset operator shall files said objection, file in writing with the Department an objection to such multiple completion, or if the Department is not in agreement with the application, the matter shall be immediately set for hearing and Notice of Hearing duly given by the Department.

+03. Zone Effectiveness; Requirement for Production Testing.
 The Department may require such tests as necessary to determine the effectiveness of the segregation of the different productive zones.
+(3-18-22)

-(3-29-12) - 04.
-Commingling Production.
+04. Commingling Production.
 The Department may require that oil or gas from multiple zones be produced through different sets of tubing, if needed to protect correlative rights or to prevent waste.
-(3-29-12) - 202. -- 209.
-(RESERVED) - 210.
-WELL TREATMENTS. - 01.
-Application Required.
-An Application for Permit to Drill required by Section 200 must include any plans for well treatment if they are known before the well is drilled.
-If well treatments are not covered in the original drilling permit, then an application to amend the permit must be made to the Department with an application fee.
-Approval by the Department is required prior to the well treatments being implemented.
-Actions to clean the casing or perforations not in excess of pressures sufficient to overcome the fracture gradient in the surrounding formation are not considered to be well treatments, but operators must notify the Department when such actions occur.
-Applications for well treatments must include the permit number, well name, well location, as-built description if drilling has been completed, and the following:
+(3-18-22)

+210. WELL TREATMENTS.